Our cellar door in Musk, 5 minutes from Daylesford, gives everyone the opportunity to sample our current release wines

 Call us on 5348 5550 to make a booking or email: click here.

-On public holidays we offer a fixed three course shared menu and we are closed Good Friday, Christmas Day, Boxing Day, New Years Eve & New Years Day.
+On public holidays we offer a fixed three course shared menu and we are closed Good Friday, Christmas Day, Boxing Day & New Years Day.

 PS.
 We have chosen not to offer tea and coffee.
 As we are a winery, the focus of our dining room is to showcase our wines and essentially is an extension of our cellar door.
 Coffee is especially demanding on one's palate and takes away from the wine we hope you're enjoying.
 As winemakers and not restaurateurs, we appreciate your understanding!